How to Tell If a Cat Is Scared? Vet-Verified Signs, Triggers & Consequences

 If you get a new kitten, remember that they are away from their mother and siblings for the first time.
 They no longer have their buddies to romp with, mother to cuddle, or familiar surroundings.
 As you can probably imagine, this isn’t reassuring to a kitten.

-Luckily, kittens are resilient little creatures and warm up quite well in just a few short days.
+Luckily, kittens are resilient little creatures and adapt to a new environment in just a few short days.
 Some might take longer than others.
-If you have a more fearful baby, you might try extra steps to eliminate initial noise and introduce it to household members slowly.
+If you have a more fearful baby, you might try extra steps to eliminate initial noise and introduce them to household members slowly.

 They might grow out of some fearfulness with their housemates but may still be wary of strangers—animal and human alike.